prolfqua/prolfquapp/README.md

 ## Creating Experiment Annotation using CMD_MAKE_DATASET

-CMD_MAKE_DATASET can be used to help you to create an prolfqua compatible annotation file.
+CMD_MAKE_DATASET can be used to help you to create a prolfqua compatible annotation file.
 It will look into the analysis results and extract the file/sample names.

-After running your Quantification software, DIA-NN, MAXQUANT, FragPipe-TMT, FragPipe-DIA or FragPipe-LFQ, the quantification results are in an `ouptut_folder`.
+After running your Quantification software, DIA-NN, MAXQUANT, FragPipe-TMT, FragPipe-DIA or FragPipe-LFQ, the quantification results are in an `data_dir`.
-Please add the `.fasta` file which was used by the quantification software to the `output_folder`.
+Please add the `.fasta` file which was used by the quantification software to the `data_dir`.

 Now, to create a `prolfquapp` compatible experiment annotation file run: